-In the centre of the village is the beautiful Middleton Hall, a private 17th Century manor house.
+In the centre of the village is the beautiful Middleton Hall, a private manor house.
 This was once the home of Thomas Denman, Britain’s Lord Chief Justice in 1832.
-Thomas Denman built the Bath House opposite, taking advantage of the natural thermal springs that rise there, heating the water to a constant 18 degrees Celsius.
-The Bath House provided two baths – one for ladies and one for gentleman – separated by a wall.
-Each bath measures 3m x 4m and is 1.5m deep.
+Denman also owned built the building opposite, known locally as the Roman Baths.
+This is actually a 19th Century bath house built over a natural thermal hot spring which heats the water to a constant 18 degrees Celsius.
+The Bath House provided two baths – one for ladies and one for gentlemen – separated by a wall.
+Each bath measured 3m x 4m and was 1.5m deep.
 The waters were believed to have healing powers.

 Another notable building in Stoney Middleton, also octagonal, is the small toll house on the main road, currently used as a fish and a chip shop – the only Grade II listed fish and chip shop in Britain!
 The toll house was constructed to collect tolls on the road that was blasted through the rock of Middleton Dale in 1830, now the A623.

 Stoney Middleton today has a number of eateries and a wonderful pub, The Moon Inn, which serves great food, local ales and welcomes walkers.
 The Moon Inn is reputedly haunted by the ghost of a local pedlar who was murdered after reporting fellow unlicensed traders.
 It was once featured on the TV series Most Haunted.

 Industry and Recreation